Single-shot fault-tolerant quantum error correction: Models

 It is now possible to write down a first property that any parametrized collection of classes $\cchan N_{\tau,\epsilon}$ should satisfy: \begin{description}[style=sameline] \item [1.]\it A channel $\chan E$ belongs to the class $\cchan N_{\tau,\epsilon}$ if and only if

 \end{description} In particular, the collection of classes $\cchan N_{\tau,\epsilon}$ is fixed by the classes with no logical noise $\cchan N_{\tau,0}$.
-A second property, mostly a convenient convention, is the following. \begin{description}[style=sameline] \item [2.]\it For any $\tau$ and $\tau'$, there exists $\delta$ such that
+A second property is the following. \begin{description}[style=sameline] \item [2.]\it For any $\tau$ and $\tau'$, there exists $\delta$ such that

 \end{description} It is implicitly assumed that a given parametrized collection of classes $\cchan N_{\tau,\epsilon}$ actually has a third parameter, the system size: it needs not be explicit in equations because it is the same for all the objects involved.
 Therefore $\delta$ not only depends on $\tau$ and $\tau'$, but also on the system size.
 The interesting scenario is one in which errors do not pile up catastrophically and logical errors can be made arbitrarily small.
 This means that there should be a threshold value for $\tau+\tau'$ below which $\delta$ can be made as small as desired solely by increasing the system size.
 Moreover, this should still be true when we compose channels with non-zero logical noise.
 This is the content of the next corollary, a direct consequence of the results (\ref{eq:comp1}, \ref{eq:comp2}) in lemma~\ref{lem:comp}. \begin{cor} For a collection of classes $\cchan N_{\tau,\epsilon}$ satisfying the above two properties and $\delta$ as in \eqref{eq:axiom2},